X9hRRDys/latex-labeler/readme.md

     labels that do not follow the prefix + number format.
 Use `latex-labeler-update` to update labels within the file.

+4. If you need to modify label names that do not follow the prefix + number format, use built-in commands in Emacs.
+For instance, when managing LaTeX files as a project, you can use `project-query-replace-regexp`, which is bound to `C-x` `p` `r`.
+    This command replaces multiple files within the project.

 # Examples of customization

 -   To assign key bindings to the three main functions, you can set them